xplosionmind/tommi.space/content/notes/public/Thesis.md

 - La considerazione dello switching cost.
 - Minoranze potrebbero tendere ad essere isolate
 - see [[Logic and Philosophy of Science II#The notion of Rationality in Economics]]: social media do not necessarily influence preferences, but completeness.
+- from [[Political Philosophy I]]: ask to Azzolini for insights concerning Weber’s position in light of <q>surveillance based on mathematical calculus which is extending in more and more spheres of society</q>